-This Blog site is setup to share some of what is most important to me.
+The purpose of this Blog site is to share some of what is most important to me.
 Plus, I’d like to share some of the insights I’ve learned “along the way” (Jacob 4:2).
-In my heart, I’m just a Mormon boy with a testimony of our Savior Jesus Christ and the restored Gospel.
+In my heart, I’m just a simple man with a testimony of our Savior Jesus Christ and the restored Gospel.
 But, I have also lived an extraordinary and enjoyable life, and I want to share some of the highlights.
 I have so many good memories.

 I have been privileged to be married to two wonderful women.
-Sadly, my first wife (Jenny) passed away suddenly after 15 years of marriage, and I was a single parent for the next 6 years.
-I was fortunate to find another sweet companion (Kathy), and we have been married now for more than 28 years.
+Sadly, after 15 years of marriage, my dear wife (Jenny) passed away suddenly due to a heart problem, and I became a single parent with seven (7) children.
+Six years later, I met Kathy Platt.
+She was soft spoken, beautiful and kind.
+It didn’t bother her that I was a military man, nor that I had seven children.
+And, she even seemed to like me.
+We dated for several months and eventually were married.
+We have been married now for more than 29 years.
 I am proud to be the father of 10 children and 31 grandchildren.

 However, things changed for us again.
 In the Spring of 2017, we were called to serve Full-Time Missions for the Church of Jesus Christ of Latter-day Saints.
 We were assigned to serve at Brigham Young University-Hawaii.
 Specifically, “Sister Edgar” was called to serve as the Visiting Women’s Health Nurse for the Married Students (and their babies), and I (“Elder Edgar”) was called to serve as a Computer Support Tech.
 I am assigned as the Database Administrator for the Conduct Manager software at the college.
 So, that’s where we’re at now, BYU-Hawaii.
 And yes, Life is still good!